rrabbiitt/DugiXR/README.md

 **Physics Applied to the Jegi Object**
 The force applied to the jegi is determined based on the direction of the user's hand when hitting it, allowing for control over its movement.
 In the prototype, for simplicity and testing purposes, the score was fixed and the jegi object was restricted to move only along the Y-axis.
+You can refer to `SetCenterOfMass.cs` for the implementation details of this feature.

-### 🎇 낙화놀이 Nakhwa-nori
+### 🏮 낙화놀이 Nakhwa-nori
 **Overview**
 *Nakhwa-nori* is a traditional fire play typically experienced only during special festivals or events.
 This project aims to make it accessible on a personal level through XR technology.
 In the XR version of *Nakhwa-nori*, users can write wishes on a piece of paper, send it off on a virtual lantern, and experience the beauty of falling embers in a simulated environment.

 **Movement Based on Hand Direction**
 By using hand tracking, players can grab the *Nakhwa* lantern and move in the direction their hand is pointing, allowing them to navigate freely to their desired location within the virtual space.
+You can refer to `HandLightManager.cs` for the implementation details of this feature.

+### 🏹 투호놀이 Tuho
+**Overview**
+*Tuho* is a traditional Korean game with strong potential to be transformed into a more dynamic and interactive experience when combined with modern technology.
+In this XR-based version, players engage in a *Tuho* battle against virtual monsters, allowing them to interact with digital elements in their physical space and enjoy a new type of immersive gameplay.

+**Grabbing Mechanics**
+Hand tracking support allows the system to recognize precise finger movements, enabling users to perform natural grabbing gestures.
+To implement this, components provided by Oculus Integration were used to detect the grabbing motion, and the `PhysicsGrabbable` component was added to handle realistic grabbing and throwing interactions with the *Tuho* stick.

+### 🔥 쥐불놀이 & 달집 태우기 Jwilbulnori & Daljip Burning
+**Overview**
+*Jwibulnori* and *Daljip Burning* are traditional Korean fire-related rituals.
+However, due to safety concerns, they are not easily performed in real life today.
+This project was designed to recreate both experiences in a modern and safe way using XR technology.
+The game combines the fire-spinning mechanic of *Jwibulnori* with the symbolic burning of the *Daljip* (moon house), offering users an immersive and culturally rich virtual experience.

+**Spinning Fire Can**
+By grabbing the fireball with hand tracking, the rotation speed is determined by the intensity of the user's hand movement.
+Faster hand motions cause the fireball to spin more rapidly, while slower movements gradually reduce the spinning speed.
 You can refer to `HandLightManager.cs` for the implementation details of this feature.

 ## 📄 Documents